THE PEOPLE BEHIND

 Sophia Nguyen is a Foundation Fellow studying international affairs, art history, and anthropology at the University of Georgia.
 She hopes to inspire the public voice through her research on human rights, role as Chief Editor of the Georgia Political Review, and current involvement with the 2030 Project.
 In her free time, she enjoys creative writing, art, and martial arts!

-Ciara Whimbush is a freshman at the University of Georgia majoring in Political Science and minoring in African American Studies.
+Ciara Whimbush is majoring in Political Science and minoring in African American Studies at the University of Georgia.
 She serves on both the Newsletter and Social Media teams as an Intern.
 She aims to inform young adults in the state of Georgia about their civic power, and the impact they have on their government.
 In her spare time, she loves to write, scrapbook, spend time with loved ones, and explore new brunch restaurants.